The Lost World Of Joseph Banks

 In addition to Banks’ botanic collections held in his Herbarium, it is thought that the custom built shelves and cupboards made for Banks’ Soho Square home are also in the Museum.

-The Natural History Museum is also home to the famous “Florilgeum” lithographic prints, made from the more than seven hundred copper plates produced by Banks of Parkinson’s famous botanic drawings.
-Given the immense volume of work, Parkinson often just sketched, and partially colored his work.
+The Natural History Museum is also home to the famous “Florilegium” lithographic prints, made from the more than seven hundred copper plates produced by Banks of Parkinson’s famous botanic drawings.
+Given the immense volume of work, Parkinson often just sketched, and partially coloured his work.
 Because of Parkinson’s death, artists in London finished the work.
-But Banks never finished producing the copper plates; he didn’t even begin the final phase of the work, creating the color lithographs from the plates themselves.
-This was finally done almost two hundred years later in the 1980s, when a joint venture between the Natural History Museum and Alecto Historic Editions, produced a hundred sets.
+But Banks never finished producing the copper plates; he didn’t even begin the final phase of the work, creating the colour lithographs from the plates themselves.
+This was finally done almost two hundred years later in the 1980s, when a joint venture between the Natural History Museum and Alecto Historical Editions, produced a hundred sets.

 Royal Horticultural Society

 Banks also had a role in the setting up of the RHS.